Processor Tricks

 Heterogeneous Cores

-This is done because it's possible to design slower cores that uses less power.
-Then if there's not much computation happening, it can be sent to the slower cores and save battery/heat.
+This is done because it's possible to design slower cores that use less power.
+Then if there's not much computation happening, it can be sent to the slower cores and save power/battery/heat.

 This might involve a slower clock speed, fewer execution units, less cache, no hyperthreading, etc. Some examples you might encounter: